 What constitutes cheating on your company?
 Is it attending a job interview behind your employer’s back?
 Is it attending an event hosted by a competitor?
 Is it following companies of interest on social media?
-As the lines become blurred, what it means to cheat becomes harder to define, and consequently the associated taboos diminish.
+As the lines become blurred, what it means to cheat becomes harder to define, and consequently, the associated taboos diminish.
 Attending job interviews whilst still employed is universally frowned upon yet universally practiced, and will continue to exist unless a radical approach is taken by companies to resolve it.

 Constant social connectivity has had a huge effect on how happy we think we are at work.
 By relentlessly comparing our work lives to others on social media we have raised our expectations as to what we want from a career.
-Paul Harvey, professor at the university of New Hampshire has studied Gen Y workers, and comments:
+Paul Harvey, professor at the University of New Hampshire has studied Gen Y workers, and comments:

 “A great source of frustration for people with a strong sense of entitlement is unmet expectations.
 They often feel entitled to a level of respect and rewards that aren’t in line with their actual ability and effort levels, and so they might not get the level of respect and rewards they are expecting.”

 Worse still, we’re not even comparing ourselves in a fair way.
-For a post to be shared on Facebook it usually needs to be inherently remarkable, so we end up comparing our back catalogue to our friends’ greatest hits!
+For a post to be shared on Facebook it usually needs to be inherently remarkable, so we end up comparing our back catalog to our friends’ greatest hits!

 Loyalty is the new shame